 All staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually.
-KCSiE 2023 states in paragraph 124 on page 32 that "an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring" should be included in safeguarding and child protection training at induction for all staff.
+KCSiE 2024 states that "an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring" should be included in safeguarding and child protection training at induction for all staff.